DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 **Tip**: Pay attention to the spaces around ” to “.
-If you forget them, you’ll get city names like”Paris ” or ” Lyon”, which will trip you up later. `"Paris "` (space after) and `" Paris"` (space before) are different, even for the smartest computers.
+If you forget them, you’ll get city names like”Paris ” or ” Lyon”, which will trip you up later. `"Paris "` (space after) and `" Paris"` (space before) are different, even for the most intelligent computers.

 #### Step 3: Counting and Sorting